samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 ## Developing a Backend API with Node.js and Express

 Before diving into React, you will quickly build a backend API to support your Q&A app.
 In this section, you will use Express alongside with Node.js to create this API.
 If you don't know what Express is or how it works, don't worry, you don't need to get into its details now.
-[Express](https://expressjs.com/), as stated by its official web page, is an unopinionated, minimalist web framework for Node.js.
+[Express](https://expressjs.com/), as stated by its official documentation, is an unopinionated, minimalist web framework for Node.js.
 With this library, as you will see here, you can quickly build apps to run on servers (i.e., backend apps).

 So, to get things started, open a terminal in your operating system, move to a directory where you create your projects, and issue the following commands: